Skip to content

 Prefer fewer, higher-level tools that match how agents reason about tasks over many narrow tools that mirror API endpoint boundaries.

 Developers building tool-augmented agents often mirror the underlying API: one tool per endpoint, one tool per operation.
-This produces a large tool set where agents must chain multiple calls to complete a single logical action — finding a calendar slot and booking it requires two separate tools, two decisions, two opportunities for error.
+This produces a large tool set.
+Agents then chain several calls to finish a single logical action.
+Finding a calendar slot and booking it needs two separate tools, two decisions, and two chances for error.

-Agents select tools by attending to their descriptions, matching intent to a tool.
-A large set of overlapping or fine-grained tools creates ambiguity at the selection step: the agent must reason about which combination of tools achieves the goal, rather than selecting the tool that directly matches its intent.
-Per Anthropic's writing tools for agents post, more tools do not improve agent outcomes — thoughtful selection beats abundance.
+Agents pick tools by reading their descriptions and matching intent to a tool.
+A large set of overlapping or fine-grained tools makes that choice ambiguous.
+The agent has to work out which combination of tools reaches the goal, instead of picking the one tool that matches its intent.
+Anthropic's writing tools for agents post reports that more tools do not improve outcomes.
+Careful selection beats abundance.

 Each tool should map to a distinct, human-understandable sub-task.
 If two tools are always called together, they should be one tool.
 If a tool's output always feeds into another specific tool, merge them.